dh1tw/pyhamtools/docs/source/examples.rst

    >>> my_lookuplib = LookupLib(lookuptype="countryfile")

-Next, a Callinfo class needs to be instanciated.
+Next, a Callinfo object needs to be instanciated.
 The lookuplib object will be injected on construction.

 .. code-block:: none